 It was the end of March, there were not so many people around and no one was in hurry.
 I loved the laid-back atmosphere of the city and I promised myself another trip to Ljubljana to get to know the city better.

 Now, I’ve been to Ljubljana five or seven times (I lost the count really).
 Whenever I visit Slovenia I try to put the city in my Slovenia itinerary and even if over the years the capital has changed a lot (for the better, I believe) I still enjoy all the great things to do in Ljubljana.

 And so today I’m sharing with you my favorite Ljubljana attractions that you can’t miss!
 Some of them are popular and Ljubljana must-see, others not really but all together they make Ljubljana a perfect place to visit.

 But first things first, you might be wondering how to pronounce Ljubljana since this is not the easiest word really.
 The answer is “lyoo-BLYAH-nuh”.
 It’s not THAT difficult, isn’t it?

 Where is Ljubljana

-Ljubljana is the capital of Slovenia, a small country located between Italy, Austria, Hungary, and Croatia.
+Ljubljana is the capital of Slovenia, a small country located between Italy, Austria, Hungary35 Amazing Places to Visit in Hungary, and Croatia.
 The city is located in the central part of the country.